Slippery Slope

 How to Counter This

-Challenge the assumed inevitability of the chain of events.
-Ask for evidence that each step would necessarily lead to the next, or point out intervening factors that would prevent the predicted outcome.
+Question the inevitability of the chain of events.
+'Is there any evidence to suggest that A will necessarily lead to B?'
+Point out that the predicted extreme outcome is unlikely.